centrica-engineering/muon/docs/component-guidance/inputter.md

 - Use only one label with each checkbox
 - If adding a "Please Select" option then add an empty value="" attribute
 - Use headings to introduce a set of checkboxes or radio buttons
-- Keep helper text to one line
+- Keep Helper text to one line
-- Use helper text to explain why info is needed
+- Use Helper text to explain why info is needed
-- Use helper text to clarify the meaning
+- Use Helper text to clarify the meaning
-- Use tip detail for more context in conjunction with a helper, for explanation or as a prompt
+- Use Tip text for more context in conjunction with a helper, for explanation or as a prompt
 - Use Placeholder text to provide an example of the expected input into a field
 - Use Validation to assist the customer to identify errors when entering information and how they might correct it
-- Use combinations of validation types where required (```isRequired```, ```isNumber```, etc.)
+- Use combinations of validation types where required (`isRequired`, `isNumber`, etc.)
 - Use validation only when it is required
-- Use ```ns-fieldset``` to help group fields that capture related data, and create a hierarchy within your form
+- Use `ns-fieldset` to help group fields that capture related data, and create hierarchy within your form

 #### Don't